This Stupid World: Reception

-Mint's Sanjoy Narayan proposed that Yo La Tengo may be "the greatest band you never heard of" and noting that this album brings to mind the band's best releases for "veering from a soft and quiet understated sound to loud, raw and noisy".
+Mint's Sanjoy Narayan proposed that Yo La Tengo may be "the greatest band you never heard of" and noted that this album brings to mind the band's best releases for "veering from a soft and quiet understated sound to loud, raw and noisy".
 Writing for The New Zealand Herald, Peter Baker calls This Stupid World "Yo La Tengo's most compelling and concise album in ages".
+For The Australian, Doug Wallen gave the album 3.5 out of 5 stars, stating that the end of the album drags, but "a low-key air of resignation runs throughout, though always graced with a playful twist".